What’s New in 2026

 Wage and Hour Laws

-Some workers are exempt from the minimum wage law, including:
+Some employees are exempt from the state minimum wage, including:

 - Employees at summer camps, conferences, and retreats run by nonprofit or religious organizations from June to September.